loc4atnt/todo-list-mcp/README.md

 #### Cursor

-- Go to "Cursor Settings" -> MCP
+- Go to "Cursor Settings" → MCP
-- Add a new MCP server with a "command" type
+- Add a new MCP server with an **HTTP** transport
-- Add the absolute path of the server and run it with node
+- Set the server URL to `http://127.0.0.1:3001/sse` (update host/port if you changed the defaults)
-- Example: node /absolute/path/to/todo-list-mcp/dist/index.js
+- Make sure the Todo MCP server is running (`npm start`) before connecting from Cursor

 ### Example Commands